YohnWang/tccr/adaptive-dispatching-of-tasks-in-the-cloud.md

 #### 4.1.1 Model Based Task Allocation

 > Model Based Allocation (c) uses a mathematical model to predict the estimated performance at a host in order to make a randomised task allocation.
 This has been used in earlier work concerning task allocation schemes that help reduce the overall energy consumed in a system [8].
-In this approach, if $W_{i}\left(\lambda, p_{i}\right)$  is the relevant QoS metric obtained for host $i$ by allocating a randomised fraction pi of tasks to host $i$ when the overall arrival rate of tasks to TAP is $\lambda$, then the allocation probabilities $p_1,..., p_N$ are chosen so as to minimise the overall average QoS metric:
+In this approach, if $W_{i}\left(\lambda, p_{i}\right)$  is the relevant QoS metric obtained for host $i$ by allocating a randomised fraction $p_i$ of tasks to host $i$ when the overall arrival rate of tasks to TAP is $\lambda$, then the allocation probabilities $p_1,..., p_N$ are chosen so as to minimise the overall average QoS metric:
 > $$
 > W=\sum_{i=1}^{N} p_{i} W_{i}\left(\lambda, p_{i}\right)
 > $$